Discover more from Theoria: Orthodox Christian Faith and Culture

 If you think it is important for this to be addressed.
 Sound the alarm.
 Share this article far and wide.
 I have done my part.
 Now you need to do yours.

 5/11/2023: Someone who used to be in Jay Dyer, Dn.
-Ananias Erik Sorem, and David Tehran’s inner circle recently spoke out.
+Ananias Erik Sorem, Chase Haggard, and David Erhan’s inner circle recently spoke out.
 Find the article here:

 I fully expect to be the subject of more slander because of this article.
 If you have any questions please reach out to me directly and I will do my best to address them.